pajtai/grunt-build-gh-pages/README.md

 * `pull`: Whether you want to the a `git pull --rebase` on the build branch before modifying it.
 Use this if mutliple people can build to the repo.
   * Default: true
 * `exclude`: An array of other directories besides `node_modules` you wish to exclude.
 These directories should be in the `.gitignore` of both branches.
+* `copy_hidden`: If this value is truthy.
+Hidden files will be copied from the root dist directory to the final build directory.
+Hidden files in subfolders of dist are automatically copied.
+  * Default: true

 ### Usage Examples